Madhav703/Discord-OAuth2-Auto-Add-Bot/README.md

 http://localhost:5000/
 ```

 You'll be redirected to the login page of Discord.
-After logging in, you'll be redirected back to the app, and the bot will join you to the server automatically.
+After logging in, you'll be redirected back to the app, and the bot will add you to the server automatically.

 ## Example Image